-- Press the "Sauté" button on the Instant Pot Pressure Cooker.
-Add the ghee and avocado oil to the pot.
+- Press the "Sauté" button on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker.
+Add the ghee or butter and avocado oil to the pot.
 Once the display reads "Hot," ensure the oil and ghee are fully-covering the bottom of the pot.
 Using tongs, add half of the thighs, skin side down, and sear for 5 minutes or until the chicken skin releases easily from the pot (do not jump the gun on this or the skin will tear).
 Flip and sear on the other side for 2 minutes.
 Remove chicken to a plate and follow the same steps for the remaining thighs.
 If you're in a hurry, you can sear all 8 thighs at the same time in a large skillet on medium high heat on the stove.

 - After all the chicken thighs are seared on both sides, add the oyster mushrooms, leek and carrots and stir-fry for 3 minutes.

 - Hit "Cancel" on the Instant Pot.
-Pour in chicken bone broth and scrape the bottom of the pot clean with a plastic spoon if needed.
+Pour in chicken bone broth and scrape the bottom of the pot clean with a plastic spoon or spatula (I love my Instant Pot spatula) if needed.

 - Add ½ tablespoon thyme, 1½ teaspoons salt, 1 teaspoons pepper, and bay leaves (if using them) to the pot and stir.